 Flutter vs native app: Speed of development

 Flutter provides developers with the capacity to create a single code for two different platforms, which significantly reduces development time and cost.
 Flutter codes are easier to create compared to native codes.
-Even novice developers quickly grasp the basics of Flutter, hence there is no need to hire experienced professionals.
 As for native technologies, developers have to write two codes for Android and iOS, which inevitably takes more time.

 According to Surf experts, Flutter development is 20-50% faster compared to the creation of two native apps.
 Nevertheless, the speed also depends on the complexity of the interface and the expected functions.

-Based on the experience of Surf teams, the CPU usage on the native app is about 50% less compared to the Flutter app.
+Based on the experience of Surf teams, the CPU usage on the native app less compared to the Flutter app.
 On the other hand, React Native applications are even more CPU hungry.

 As for memory usage, native apps show the most efficient memory consumption.
-Flutter takes twice the memory expenses compared to native, while React Native shows even worse performance.
+Flutter needs more memory expenses than native, while React Native shows even worse performance.